Trump card: White House plays its hand in health care battle

 The idea of repealing Obamacare has galvanized the GOP for years, is demanded by the party's raucous base and looked certain to be one of the easiest lifts for the new White House and its Republican majorities.

-After all, the GOP voted more than 50 times to repeal Obamacare or parts of it -- though always knew it would ultimately be thwarted by the Senate or Obama's veto.
+After all, the GOP voted many times to repeal Obamacare or parts of it -- though always knew it would ultimately be thwarted by the Senate or Obama's veto.

 But Trump and Republicans are learning that votes cast by a governing party are tougher than those made in futile protest.